What do leopard geckos Eat?

 Calcium is to help develop the make bones strong, without this, your gecko can develop MBD (Metabolic Bone Disease) this will cause your Leo pain and it will have difficulty standing and walking.

-D3 just like in humans it is required to help with calcium absorption, too much D3 can be harmful to leopard geckos but too little can lead to calcium deficiency resulting in (MBD)
+D3 just like in humans is required to help with calcium absorption, too much D3 can be harmful to leopard geckos but too little can lead to calcium deficiency resulting in (MBD)

 D3 is a natural vitamin that comes from the sun, in the wild leopard geckos only come out during sunset and go home at sunrise so they only get a small amount of D3, just enough vitamin D3 they need to help calcium absorption

-UVB bulbs are not needed in your Leos tank but must be supplement with D3 powder, Some people do have UVB in their tank but this is not recommended especially for new leopard gecko owners
+UVB bulbs are not needed in your Leos tank but must be supplemented with D3 powder, Some people do have UVB in their tank but this is not recommended especially for new leopard gecko owners

 if the bulb is too strong it will give too much D3 exposure and your gecko will spend most of the day trying to hide from the light.